Freddd13/PyBiliBackup/README.md

 # PyBiliBackup
-Automatically backup bilibili videos in your favorites.
+Automatically backup bilibili videos in your collections.

 ## Method